 CAMS-UA 134 Offered in the fall, spring, and summer.
 Verduin.
 4 points.

 Addresses such common causes of disruptive behavior as attention deficit/hyperactivity disorder (ADHD) and related conditions.
 Offers training in effective, evidence-based behavior management strategies (selective attention, behavioral daily report cards, token economies, and limit setting) and examines the theoretical and research bases for these strategies.
-One required field trip to the Department of Child and Adolescent Psychiatry at NYU Langone Health to view these tools in real-life clinical settings.
+Students visit the NYU Department of Child and Adolescent Psychiatry to view these tools in real-life clinical settings.

 Child Brain Development: Applications from Neuroscience to Practice

 CAMS-UA 141 Offered in the fall and spring.
 Montalto.
 4 points.

 The explosion of neuroscience research over the last 20 years has enhanced our understanding of the brain’s development and function, revolutionizing social work, healthcare, education, and psychology.
 Focuses on normal brain functioning, along with illustrative pathological developmental and dysfunctional conditions such as dyslexia, autism, and attention deficit/hyperactivity disorder.
 Applies brain-based skills to understand the environmental demands children and teens confront.
 Hands-on learning opportunities include a visit to the Brain Pathology Lab at NYU Langone Health.